Zero Trust - Celerity Limited

 Attendees highlighted that progress often stalls because:

-Despite these challenges, there was strong optimism in the room.
+Despite these challenges, there was strong optimism across both groups.
 Leaders agreed that by starting small, demonstrating measurable value, and embedding security and governance into everyday operations, organisations can build both confidence and momentum.

 AI offers the potential to significantly improve accessibility and outcomes across public services.